-- Try replacing a single-word keyword with terms or phrases (keywords of two to three words tend to work most effectively) that potential customers are likely to use to describe your product or service.
+- Try replacing a single-word keyword with terms or phrases Use keywords of two to three words that potential customers are likely to use to describe your product or service.
 In some cases, this means you'll want to make keywords that are too general more specific.

 Broad keyword Specific keyword waxing wood floor waxing floors floor waxing services cleaning floor cleaning services